fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 ```

 What is going on here?

 First we obtain the caller's on-chain address.
-Then we read the hash of the contract' code - if you remember how we [talked about](#problem) how contract instances are created multiple times from just one code - this hash is the address in the storage where the contract code resides.
+Then we read the hash of the contract's code - if you remember how we [talked about](#problem) how contract instances are created multiple times from just one code - this hash is exactly the address in the storage where the contract code resides.

-In the next couple of lines we call the Access Control (AC) contract and ask whether the caller has the `Initializer` role assigned to him for this particular code hash.
+In the next couple of lines we call the Access Control (AC) contract and ask whether the caller has the `Initializer` role assigned to him, for this particular code hash.
 If not the constructor will panic and the whole transaction reverts.

 There are two other callable methods on this contract: `terminate` and `flip`.

 Similarly to the constructor `terminate` will check whether the caller's account is and Admin of this contract's instance - note that at this point the contract is already created, therefore we talk about an instance and instances have addresses - therefore the *Admin* `Role` is an enum over `AccountId`.

 The `flip` method checks a `Custom` `Role` - as there can be myriad of options they can be encoded in an application specific way using an enum variant with 4 bytes, giving you plenty of options to encode some access semantics that work for your application.
-Here the hex number *0x666C6970* simply encodes the word /flip/ in ASCII code,
+Here the hex number *0x666C6970* simply encodes the word *flip* in ASCII.

-Fantastic, let's now take a look at the actual [Access Control](https://github.com/Cardinal-Cryptography/access-control/blob/master/access_control/lib.rs#L0) contract.
+Let's now take a look at the actual [Access Control](https://github.com/Cardinal-Cryptography/access-control/blob/master/access_control/lib.rs#L0) contract.

-There are some constant it defines - one is a placeholder for the address of the AccessControl contract itself.
+There are some top level constant it defines.
+First one is the placeholder for the address of the AccessControl contract itself.
 It is not used in the contract, but it's exported to be used as a dependency.
 Contract that use AC can replace this address in their bytecode once the AC on-chain address is known.
 Consult the [deployment script](https://github.com/Cardinal-Cryptography/access-control/blob/master/deploy.sh#L15) to see how this happens in practice.